-The basis of WestBridge’s treatment approach is doing what works to help individuals and families to achieve recovery from co-occurring mental illness and substance abuse, as well as improve health and wellness.
-Research shows that, when certain evidence-based clinical practices are applied, individuals can and do recover from dual disorders.
+The basis of WestBridge’s treatment approach is doing what works to help men and families achieve recovery from co-occurring mental illness and substance abuse, as well as improve health and wellness.
+Research shows that, when certain evidence-based clinical practices are applied, men can and do recover from dual disorders.
 WestBridge utilizes a variety of evidence-based treatment approaches that have been extensively researched and demonstrated to work for dually diagnosed individuals:

 Integrated Dual Disorder Treatment (IDDT)